Electrical work and specifically electrical connections are a pivotal part of the efficiency of a circuit regardless of size and purpose.

 A fair amount of electrical equipment is designed first and foremost with electrical safety in mind and like any good piece of equipment, it must be handy, easy to use, and durable.
 A ferrule is one such piece of equipment.

 A ferrule can be defined as a small piece of hollow cylindrical metal usually made out of tin-plated copper.
-A ferrule is usually open on one or both ends.
+It is usually open on one or both ends.

 It is used to make electrical connections neater, stronger, and safer by creating a firmer stronger hold on wires that would otherwise release each other or fray.